Ludeon/RimWorld-Hungarian/README.txt

 ---------------------

 DefInjected:
 Old defs converted to new format and merged with German defs.
 Rest of the defs added from German translation.
+All done except TaleDefs.
+These and RulePacks need overhaul and probably some simplification too.
+At the moment its generating gibberish.

 Keyed:
 Done, generated texts need testing.

 Strings:
 Considered done.
-Rulepack is really tricky, I expect a lot of generated gibberish.
-ColonyNames not translated yet.
+ColonyNames not translated, maybe later.